Atlantic Coast Line (Cornwall): Community rail

 The Atlantic Coast Line is one of the routes covered by the Devon and Cornwall Rail Partnership, an organisation formed in 1991 to promote railway services in the area.
 The line is publicised in several ways, including regular timetable and scenic line guides as well as leaflets highlighting attractions on the route.

 The Atlantic Coast Line rail ale trail was launched in 2005 to encourage rail travellers to visit pubs near the line.
 There are three in Newquay, one at St Columb Road, five in and around Par, and two at Quintrell Downs, one each at Roche, Bugle and Luxulyan.
 With 10 stamps, people can claim a free tour shirt.

 The local passenger service on the line was designated by the Department for Transport as a community rail service in September 2006.
 This aims to increase the number of passengers and reduce costs and includes the investigation of how to get a better spread of train times during the day, and how to increase train services in the peak summer season.
 The line itself is not a community railway (unlike the other Cornish branches) because it also carries intercity trains during the summer and freight trains throughout the year.

 Focal, a local "friends of the line" group helped to achieve a 75% increase in Par to Newquay passenger services through negotiation and cooperation with the Devon & Cornwall Rail Partnership and Great Western Railway.

 Operation

 The line is single from St Blazey to Newquay, apart from one passing loop at Goonbarrow Junction, just south of Bugle.
 It is used by china clay traffic and also passenger trains in the summer, when there is more than one passenger train on the branch.
 The loop uses semaphore signals.

+A second 400m passing loop at Goss Moor is under construction in early 2025.
+This will allow long-distance and local trains to run at the same time.